ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d3 - b - CSS - Intro and Selectors.md

 - Colors
-  --> DO NOT GO INTO MUCH DETAIL.
+  - DO NOT GO INTO MUCH DETAIL.
-  --> GREAT VIDEO (4 minutes, explains color names, hex, rgb, rgba): https://www.youtube.com/watch?v=HxztHgRN8I4
+  - GREAT VIDEO (4 minutes, explains color names, hex, rgb, rgba): https://www.youtube.com/watch?v=HxztHgRN8I4

+  - Some options:
-  color: red (we can not have words for every color in the world...)
+    - color: red (we can not have words for every color in the world...)
-  RGB -->  color: rgb(255, 0, 0);
+    - RGB: `color: rgb(255, 0, 0);`
-  RGBA --> color: rgba(0, 255, 0, 0.5);
+    - RGBA: `color: rgba(0, 255, 0, 0.5);`
-  RGB in Hexadecimal --> color: #ff0000;
+    - RGB in Hexadecimal: `color: #ff0000;`